Shesh49/capture/README.md

 ### **1. Environment Variables (`.env` Setup)** ⚙️

-You need to create a `.env` file within the `/backend` directory and populate it with the following required variables:
+Create a `.env` file within the `/backend` directory and populate it with the following required variables:

 | Variable | Description |
 | :--- | :--- |